MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/network-peripherals.md

 [!include [banner](../includes/banner.md)]

-This article provides an overview of network peripherals that are supported by the Microsoft Dynamics 365 Commerce Store Commerce apps for Windows, Android, and iOS.
+This article provides an overview of network peripherals supported by the Microsoft Dynamics 365 Commerce Store Commerce apps for Windows, Android, and iOS.

 ## Key terms